-- Breast surgeons.
-Doctors who specialize in the surgical removal of breast tumors while conserving as much of the breast as possible.
-These doctors may also perform biopsies to diagnose or treat the cancer.
+Breast surgeon.
+A doctor who specializes in the surgical removal of breast tumors and lymph nodes while saving as much of the breast as possible.
+These doctors may also do biopsies to diagnose or treat the cancer.

-- Pathologists.
-Doctors who check tissue samples under a microscope.
-They determine whether cancer is present, its size, whether the surgery removed all the cancer, and how many lymph nodes have cancer, if any.
+Pathologist.
+A doctor who checks tissue samples under a microscope.
+Pathologists decide whether cancer is present, its size, whether the surgery removed all the cancer, and how many lymph nodes have cancer, if any.
 The pathologist's report also tells the stage of a cancer.

-- Radiation oncologist.
-A doctor trained in cancer treatment using radiation therapy.
+Radiation oncologist.
+A doctor trained in treating cancer with radiation.

 How Do I Find a Specialist to Treat my Breast Cancer?

 Your primary care doctor can refer you to a specialist to treat your breast cancer.
-You can also get the names of specialists from a medical society, your local hospitals, and from medical schools.
-In addition, the American Board of Medical Specialties (www.abms.org) publishes the Official ABMS Directory of Board-Certified Medical Specialists.
+You can also get the names of specialists from a medical society, your local hospitals, and medical schools.
+In addition, the American Board of Medical Specialties publishes The Official ABMS Directory of Board Certified Medical Specialists.
 This publication lists a specialist's name, education, and specialty field.
-The directory can be purchased, but it is also available at no charge through their website or at most public libraries.
+The directory can be purchased, but it is also available at no charge through www.abms.org or at most public libraries.